Wolverine971/9takes/src/blog/people/movie-stars/Tom-Cruise.md

 Born Thomas Cruise Mapother IV, our future superstar didn't have a silver-spoon upbringing.

-"**I had no really close friend**," Cruise once revealed about his childhood.
-"I was always the new kid with the wrong shoes, the wrong accent.
-I didn't have a friend to share things with and confide in."
+"**I had no really close friend**," Cruise once revealed about his childhood. "**I was always the new kid with the wrong shoes, the wrong accent.
+I didn't have a friend to share things with and confide in.**"

 This constant upheaval and feeling of not fitting in?
 Classic Type 3 origin story.
 It's the perfect recipe for developing that intense drive to prove oneself and seek external validation.